-Where a determination of responsibility for sexual harassment has been made against the Respondent, the District will provide remedies to the Complainant that are designed to restore or preserve equal access to the District's education program or activity.
+Where a determination of responsibility for sexual harassment has been made against the

+Respondent, the District will provide remedies to the Complainant that are designed to restore or preserve equal access to the District's education program or activity.
 Such remedies may include supportive measures; however, remedies need not be non-disciplinary or non-punitive and need not avoid burdening the Respondent.
 The Title IX Coordinator is responsible for effective implementation of any remedies.
 Following any determination of responsibility, the District may implement disciplinary sanctions in accordance with State or Federal law and or/the negotiated agreement.
-For students, the sanctions may include disciplinary action, up to and including permanent exclusion.
+For employees, the sanctions may include any form of responsive discipline, up to and including termination.